- TRY IT FREE TRY IT FREE

 - 4.38 Top 11 Google MP4 Converters

 The article lists 10 different video file formats and why they fail to playback properly on your Mac (Catalina included).
 Whatever the reason is, we'd always recommend an all-in-one tool for you to solve the problems.
 Furthermore, both step-by-step tutorials and video tutorials guiding you through the amazing Wondershare UniConverter (originally Wondershare Video Converter Ultimate).

 - Part 1.
 10 Q & A to Common Video Formats Fail to Playback

 - Part 2.
-Recommended All-in-One Wondershare Video Converter Ultimate
+Recommended All-in-One Wondershare UniConverter (originally Wondershare Video Converter Ultimate)

 - Description: AVI is a multimedia container that contains both audio and video data.
 It allows synchronous audio-with-video playback.
 AVI files support multiple streaming audio and video.

 - Causes of Failed Playback: QuickTime does not support AVI natively.
-The codec (i.e. DivX) used in compression done on the Windows operating systems (or other systems apart from Mac) are not also supported by QuickTime.
+QuickTime does not also support the codec (i.e., DivX) used in compression done on the Windows operating systems (or other systems apart from Mac).

 - Description: FLV, similar to other containers, is also used to store both video and audio data.
 The way it's encoded is very similar to the SWF file format.

 - Causes of Failed Playback: The media file format is either invalid or not supported by the currently installed player.
 The other reason's probably that you have not installed the Flash player.